Keywords

 The target population consisted of adult citizens registered in the electoral roll of the context under study.

-A non-probabilistic, intentional quota sampling technique was used to select the sample.
-From the outset, the process relied on a panel of potential participants, citizens listed in the electoral register, who had previously expressed their willingness to participate in social research.
-From this panel, individuals who met the inclusion criteria were invited as follows:
+A non-probabilistic intentional quota sampling technique was employed to select the sample.
+The recruitment process relied on a panel of potential participants composed of citizens listed in the electoral register, who had previously expressed their willingness to participate in social research.
+From this panel, individuals who met the inclusion criteria were invited according to predefined quotas of sex and area of residence, in order to approximate the demographic structure of the electoral roll.

-• Be registered in the electoral roll of the corresponding area.
+• Being registered in the electoral roll of the corresponding area.

 • Exclusion of incomplete questionnaires or duplicate responses.

-Invitations were sent via email and instant messaging, including a description of the study and a link to the online questionnaire.
-The data collection process remained active until 506 valid questionnaires were obtained, maintaining quotas by sex and area of residence.
-Our aim was to reproduce as closely as possible the structure of the electoral roll.
+Invitations were distributed via email and instant messaging, including a description of the study and a link to the online questionnaire.
+Data collection continued until 506 valid responses were obtained, respeting the established quotas.

 In order to characterize the composition of the sample, two key sociodemographic indicators were examined.
 Table 1 presents the distribution of participants by sex, whereas Table 2 details their distribution by area of residence.
 These variables were included to ensure that the sample structure reflects the demographic patterns of the electoral register of the district.